Monitoring Persons Who Are Starting HCV Treatment, Are on Treatment, or Have Completed Antiviral Therapy

-This section provides guidance on monitoring patients with chronic hepatitis C virus (HCV) infection who are starting direct-acting antiviral (DAA) treatment, are on treatment, or have completed therapy.
-It is divided into 4 parts: pretreatment and on-treatment monitoring (including patients with incomplete adherence); posttreatment follow-up for persons in whom treatment failed to clear the virus; posttreatment follow-up for those who achieve a sustained virologic response (SVR; virologic cure); and additional considerations if treatment includes ribavirin.
+This section provides guidance on monitoring persons with chronic hepatitis C virus (HCV) infection who are starting direct-acting antiviral (DAA) treatment, are on treatment, or have completed therapy.
+The section is divided into 4 parts:

 Pretreatment and On-Treatment Monitoring

-Recommended Assessments Prior to Starting DAA Therapy
+Recommended Assessments Prior to Starting Direct-Acting Antiviral Therapy

 RECOMMENDED RATING